|

 Baking soda:

 When you use baking soda as a deodorant, a chemical reaction occurs between your slightly acidic skin and the very alkaline baking soda.
+During this reaction, the natural acid mantle and moisture barrier can be damaged.

 Also, if your skin is sensitive, it’s better to avoid using baking soda.
 You can make the second or the third deodorant from this list.